UIUC-iSchool-DataStories/is457_fall2024/week04/lecture04p1.md

 # Intro to Data Sources

 notes:
-so today we are going to have a quick introduction to the suggested data sources that you might want to investigate for your final data stories
+so today we are going to have a quick introduction to the suggested data sources that you might want to investigate for your final data stories & have some time to play around with GDS with these sources

 these are resources that are well vetted, *well documented* and are (relatively) easy to access and so are good to use for our kind of work

+we will also have time for you to brainstorm your own "good" sources for data!

 ---

 # Data Sources

 Our data sources.
-Next week we will explore:
+We will explore:

  * data.world
  * data.gov